ggozad/behaving/README.rst

     * Given a browser
       [opens the default browser, i.e. Firefox]
     * Given ``brand`` as the default browser
-      [sets the default browser to be ``brand``, this is the browser name when using the remote webdriver or Firefox, Chrome, Safari, or PhantomJS]
+      [sets the default browser to be ``brand``, this is the browser name when using the remote webdriver or Firefox, Chrome, Safari]
     * Given Cordova as the default browser
       [for use with Cordova mobile apps]
     * Given the electron app "``app_path``"